The Pyramids of Scotland: Wonderful Cairngorms Walk

 If you are solely here for the pyramid (Prince Albert’s Cairn), then this is the route for you.
 This is the quickest route to and from Prince Albert’s Cairn.

-The route is around 3km in total and should take around 30 minutes in each direction.
+The route is around 3km and should take around 30 minutes in each direction.
 Be aware that this route is steeper than the circular as you are going directly to the viewpoint.

-• Follow the road as it veers to the left.
-On the right, you will see the main gates onto the Balmoral Estate.
+- Follow the road as it veers to the left.
+On the right, you will see the main gates to the Balmoral Estate.

 You can retrace your steps back down to your car.
 Or you can continue onwards to find the other cairns in the Balmoral Cairns circular walk.